ndrewtl/airspace-jekyll/_posts/2018-01-25-qualitative.md

 <a name="visualise"></a>

-Now that we formatted our data for analysis we can visualise the data to identify some interesting patterns.
+Now that we formatted our data for analysis we can visualise the data to identify interesting patterns.

 Let's start with the Likert scales.
 We can create bar charts to visualise the number of responses to a question which fit into each of the ordinal categories.
 The correct form for the bar chart will depend on the type of question that was asked, and the wording of the various responses.
 For example, if potential responses were presented as "Strongly disagree", "Disagree", "Neither agree nor disagree", "Agree", "Strongly agree", you could assume that the neutral or zero answer is in the middle, with Disagree being negative and Agree being positive.
 On the other hand, if the answers were presented as "Never", "Rarely", "Sometimes", "Often", "All the time", the neutral or zero answer would be Never, with all other answers being positive.
 For the first example, we could use a "diverging stacked bar chart", and for the latter we would just use a standard "stacked bar chart".